LordPixma/tunc/README.md

 # Tunc

 Tunc is a serverless multimedia event platform built entirely on the Cloudflare developer ecosystem.
-It allows communities to co‑create timelines (“capsules”), attach media and messages, and lock content until a specified reveal date.
+It allows communities to co-create timelines (“capsules”), attach media and messages, and lock content until a specified reveal date.
 Each timeline is isolated in its own Durable Object for consistent state with global access.

 ## Architecture

 * **Cloudflare Workers** – Hosts the REST API and handles incoming requests.
 * **Durable Objects** – One object per timeline to manage ordering and locking of items.
 * **D1 (SQL)** – Stores timeline metadata and provides relational queries.
-See `schema.sql` for table definitions.
+See `db/schema.sql` for table definitions.
 * **R2** – Stores large media files (images, video).
 Items reference R2 object keys.
 * **Queues** – Used for asynchronous tasks like processing media or sending notifications.
 * **Pages** – Serves the front‑end generated from the MagicPatterns design.